CW: medical examinations, surgery, bullying, transphobia.

-Now that I write this, after many years of thinking, it’s obvious and anticlimactic that I am nonbinary—I feel a relieved kind of oh, is that it?
+Now that I write this in 2019, after many years of thinking, it’s obvious and anticlimactic that I am nonbinary—I feel a relieved kind of oh, is that it?
 It feels like a conclusion but also the beginning of a different kind of struggle to work through contradictions and tensions which I am beginning to notice.
 This blog post is an attempt to write something about where I’ve got to.

 What does it mean for me to be trans nonbinary?

 The most obvious part of my affirmed gender took the longest to recognise: trans.
 This just means that my gender is not the same as my sex assigned at birth.
 I used to think that trans people all had hormone therapy or surgery.
 Eventually I noticed that I was wrong; there is social as well as medical transition.
 Stonewall’s glossary entry for transitioning explains: